Blood pressure affects your health at every level

 High blood pressure can be the first indication of a serious underlying condition.
 When a patient comes in with high blood pressure, doctors will check their urine and kidney function; do an electrocardiogram to check the size of the heart; and look for lung changes.

-Stress on the blood vessels makes people with hypertension more prone to heart disease, heart attack, stroke, kidney disease and aneurysms.
+Stress on the blood vessels makes people with hypertension more prone to heart disease, peripheral vascular disease, heart attack, stroke, kidney disease and aneurysms.
 Correspondingly, chronic conditions such as diabetes, kidney disease, sleep apnea and high cholesterol increase the risk for developing high blood pressure.

 In some women, pregnancy can contribute to high blood pressure, leading to preeclampsia.
 Postpartum blood pressure typically goes back to normal levels within six weeks.
 However, some women who have high blood pressure during more than one pregnancy may be more likely to develop high blood pressure and other cardiovascular diseases as they age.